usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 ### Which options do you have to make a field required?
 There are four options available to the user to make a field required:

-1) Validation Rule - As discussed previously, validation rule can be used to apply validations on a field.
-Using validation rules, you can make a field required.
-However, this does not mark the field as required.
-It will only generate error when the field is blank.
+1) Validation Rule - Validation rules can be make a field required.
+Have you tried doing that?
+You should.

 <img src="/assets/Validation rules.png">